 Frequently asked questions: Home insurance claims

-Can you keep your home insurance claim money?
+Can you keep home insurance claim money?

 Technically, if you are paid for a claim by your insurance company, you aren't required to spend the money on repairs, remediation or replacement if you own your home outright.
 But if you pay a mortgage, your lender may require you to use the money to fix or rebuild your home.
+The lender may even hold funds until they see proof of work being done.

 "Say you choose to take the claims money, not repair the damage and instead buy a car, for example.
 If so, your insurance company has every right to amend your policy, exclude damaged property they've already paid out for or even cancel or non-renew the policy altogether.
 If you do elect to keep the funds and not make repairs, the replacement cost clause becomes null and void," says Ben Galbreath, producer and independent insurance agent with Wallace & Turner Insurance in Springfield, Ohio.
 "When you sign the application for a standard homeowners insurance policy, you are agreeing to transfer the risk of financial loss to repair or replace any damage to your home and put it back to its original status before the loss or better."